Working With Direct Messages

 - use message eliding

-- after the first message, set a time interval by which to delay subsequent messages to each client connection.
-This delay interval controls on a topic-by-topic basis the rate of message updates sent to a client (for example, five messages per second per topic).
+- after the first message, receive subsequent messages with a time delay interval.
+This delay interval (configured in the client profile) controls on a topic-by-topic basis the rate of message updates sent to a client (for example, five messages per second per topic).

 - Solace routers track the number of topics on a client connection dynamically.
 Whenever this number is below the set maximum, the eliding function is applied to the new incoming messages.